honvert/millida-comment-creator/README.md

 python3 main.py
 ```

   The script will initiate the login process using configured accounts and proxies, and randomly send comments from `comment_texts.txt`.

+## Configuration
+`config.json`: Contains URLs, headers, cookies, proxy settings, and file paths for accounts and comments.

+## Logging
+Logs are stored in `log.txt` for tracking script execution.
+Logs are also output to the `terminal` for real-time monitoring

+## Author
+Author: [honvert]
+Contact: [hongvertin@gmail.com]